phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 This parameter defines how many trajectories of phonons are saved into the `Phonon paths.csv` output file and how many phonon trajectories are plotted in the `Phonon paths XY.pdf` and `Phonon paths YZ.pdf` output files.

 `OUTPUT_STRUCTURE_COLOR` : str
-This variable defines the background colour in the `Phonon paths XY.pdf` and `Phonon paths YZ.pdf` output plots.
-You can use a hexadecimal colour or a colour name like `'blue'` or any colour that matplotlib accepts.
+This variable defines the background color in the `Phonon paths XY.pdf` and `Phonon paths YZ.pdf` output plots.
+You can use a hexadecimal color or a color name like `'blue'` or any color that matplotlib accepts.

 ### Line plots